network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 2. The Internet is marked by the deployment of countless middleboxes like transparent TCP proxies or traffic prioritization for certain types of traffic.
 The measurement methodology should allow us to explore all of these as they affect the user-experience.
-This means, each stage of a user’s interaction with the Internet (DNS-request, TCP-handshake, TLS-handshake, and request/response) needs to be evaluated.
+This means, each stage of a user's interaction with the Internet (DNS-request, TCP-handshake, TLS-handshake, and request/response) needs to be evaluated.
 3. User-friendliness of the result means that it should be expressed in a